Are You Too Hard on Yourself?

 Do You Have Trouble Showing Yourself the Same Grace and Understanding You Offer to Others?

-Sometimes, you can be your own worst enemy.
+Sometimes, we can be our own worst enemy.
 We are used to showing compassion to others but often have trouble showing that same compassion to ourselves.
 We say things to ourselves we would never say to a friend.
 This lack of compassion and negative self-talk has a devastating effect on our lives.